 This course deals with the American legal system, torts, contracts, agency, sales, property, negotiable instruments and business organizations.
 Special emphasis is on contemporary business ethics.
 Upon completion, students should be able to apply ethical issues and laws covered to selected business decision-making situations.

-This course covers individual aspects of organizational behavior; individual-organizational interface; organizational characteristics; organizational processes; organizational change and development.
-Upon completion, students should be able to demonstrate knowledge and understanding of organizational structures, implement adaptations for diverse organizational cultures, recognized and eliminate internal and external constraints, overcome organizational conflicts and plan successful change efforts.
+This course covers individual aspects of organizational behavior.
+Emphasis is on individual-organizational interface, organizational characteristics, organizational processes, and organization change and development.
+Upon completion, students should be able to demonstrate knowledge and understanding of organizational structures, implement adaptations for diverse organizational cultures, recognize and eliminate internal and external constraints, overcome organizational conflicts and plan successful change efforts.

 This course introduces computer concepts, including fundamental functions and operations of the computer.
 Topics include identification of hardware components, basic computer operations, security issues, and use of software applications.
 Upon completion, students should be able to demonstrate an understanding of the role and function of computers and use the computer to solve problems.